 I am a painter and a sculptor.
 Whatever medium I work with I push it and myself beyond the traditional creative boundaries by combining unconventional materials such as clay with fabric or oil pastels and paintsticks on clay monoprints transferred on geotextile.

 As I am multi-cultural I am influenced both by many traditions and by immigrants’ struggles.

 With my paintings I celebrate the diversity, cultural richness, spiritual beliefs, and literature of these cultures.
-The vibrant colors, depth, and movement in my series “Poems in Color” and “Color and Light” reflect that.
+The vibrant colors, depth, and movement in my series “Painted Poems” and “Color and Light” reflect that.
 The process for my two-dimensional abstract artwork begins by producing a clay monoprint that is transferred onto geotextile, mounted on a board to which I add mixed media.
 Each painting is inspired by a poem or a story.

 My sculptures in the series “On Immigration“ and “Women Warriors” focus on the nomads’ hardships.
 I come from a long lineage of immigrants who fled countries and continents due to physical, political, or economic survival.
 I create figures using earth tones and rough texture to represent their suffering, their journeys and their strength needed for survival.
 I work clay as a carver using knives and wooden sticks, subtracting, uncovering what’s within rather than building up.